Noxalas/acit4420_student_reminder_assignment/assignment_2_report.typ

 == 3.0 Challenges
 One of the bigger challenges was managing the python environment through `venv`.
-This was the first time working with `venv` and the goal was not to install any packages globally on this system.
+This was the first time working with `venv`, and the goal was not to install any packages globally on the system.

+== 4.0 Discussion
+I am personally happy with the resulting package.
+I feel like, even though most of the implementation was already provided, I could still add onto it and make it my own.
+I was especially happy with the interactive menu for testing the modules.

+There are still some improvements that could be made.
+Adding tests, for example, could help stop regressions and future-proof the code.
+Python package structure is also quite confusing, and I am certain there are some choices that could have improved the end result.

-== 4.0 Environment and tools
+== 5.0 Environment and tools
 - #strong[Language]: Python
 - #strong[External packages]: `schedule`, `pytz`
 - #strong[Documentation]: Typst